Positively ratioed representations: Positively ratioed representations

 \begin{definition} We say that $\{a,b\},\{c,d\}\in\Gmc(\Std)$ \emph{intersect transversely} if $a,c,b,d$ lie in $\partial\Gamma$ in that (strict) cyclic order.
 Similarly, two geodesics in $\Gmc(S)$ \emph{intersect transversely} if they have representatives in $\Gmc(\Std)$ that intersect transversely, and two closed geodesics in $\Cmc\Gmc(S)$ \emph{intersect transversely} if their images under the map $F$ described above intersect transversely in $\Gmc(S)$. \end{definition}

-If we equip a hyperbolic structure $\Sigma$ on $S$, then a pair of geodesics or closed geodesics in $S$ intersect transversely if and only if they intersect transversely as hyperbolic geodesics or hyperbolic closed geodesics in $\Sigma$.
+If we equip $S$ with a hyperbolic structure $\Sigma$, then a pair of geodesics or closed geodesics in $S$ intersect transversely if and only if they intersect transversely as geodesics or closed geodesics for the metric on $\Sigma$.